Skip to main content

 • Served as testifying expert witness in separate trials to a judge and before a jury to enable clients to defend against a proposed termination of commercial real estate venture and judicial sale of all business properties, testimony that detailed the federal tax consequences of any such sale or, alternatively, a liquidation of venture and distribution of venture's properties.

-• Advised top executives at Fortune 100 companies about how to respond to requests for company's sensitive tax information by U.S. Senate Permanent Subcommittee on Investigations that was in the process of determining whether to subpoena the company to publicly appear before the Subcommittee.
+• Advised top executives at Fortune 100 companies about how to respond to requests for company's sensitive tax information from U.S. Senate Permanent Subcommittee on Investigations that was in the process of determining whether to subpoena the company to publicly appear before the Subcommittee.
 On one occasion, advised about issues arising in connection with an appearance and sworn testimony before the Subcommittee.

-• Advised executives of large (100+ partners) partnership, which had been involved in controversy with IRS for 10 years with proposed income adjustments exceeding $250 million, to adopt a strategy that led to a settlement for less than 5% of amount in controversy and an IRS agreement to issue no-change audit reports for all later years.
+• Advised executives of large (100+ partners) partnership, which had been involved in controversy with IRS for 10 years with proposed income adjustments exceeding $250 million, to adopt a strategy that led to a settlement for less than five percent of amount in controversy and an IRS agreement to issue no-change audit reports for all later years.

-• Advised a variety of businesses about the policies and procedures of the IRS Whistleblower Office and how to recognize and minimize potential whistleblower risks at the company and during the company's dealings with IRS.
+• Advised a variety of businesses about the policies and procedures of the IRS Whistleblower Office and how to recognize and minimize potential whistleblower risks at the company and during the company's dealings with the IRS.

 Government Experience